TheCollinsByte/Mobile-Payments-Library/CONTRIBUTING.md

 5. **Review Process**: Your pull request will be reviewed by the project maintainers.
 Please be patient and address any feedback or requested changes.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

+Thank you for your contributions and support!